 The Issuer's business is subject to inherent and indirect risks arising from general and sector-specific economic conditions in the markets in which it operates.
 The Issuer conducts its business activities worldwide and the performance of the Issuer may be influenced by both domestic and international economic and political events, including political and military actions.
-The market conditions have also been, and are likely to continue to be, affected by concerns over increased geopolitical tensions, including those related to Russia's invasion of Ukraine (and the related sanctions imposed by the United States, the EU, the U.K., Canada, Japan and Australia, among others) and the ongoing disputes over Taiwan.
+The market conditions have also been, and are likely to continue to be, affected by concerns over increased geopolitical tensions, including those related to Russia's invasion of Ukraine (and the related sanctions imposed by the United States, the EU, the U.K., Canada, Japan and Australia, among others), the possible introduction of new and increased tariffs on exports to the US, for example in respect of China following the so-called Liberation Day tariff announcement on 2 April 2025, new potential port call fees for certain ships calling on US ports, threat of trade wars, the increased tension in the Taiwan strait, and the armed conflict in Gaza and its contagion to other countries in the region, including Lebanon, Iran and Yemen.
+Furthermore, global maritime trade flows have been disrupted as vessels entering the Gulf of Aden and sailing through the Red Sea have been facing attacks by Yemen-based Houthis.
 Any significant macroeconomic deterioration in the Danish and/or other economies, such as the slowing of economic growth significantly below long-term average levels, rising unemployment, reduced corporate profitability, reduced personal income levels, inflationary pressures, reduced government and/or consumer expenditure, increased corporate, small and medium-sized enterprises (SME) or personal insolvency rates, borrowers' reduced ability to repay loans, fluctuations in commodity and energy prices, business changes in foreign exchange rates and global trade volumes could have a material adverse effect on the Issuer's business, results of its operations, financial position and/or business prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts due on or in connection with some or all Bonds.
 Most importantly, these macroeconomic factors can affect the Issuer through changes in the demand for ship finance in the Danish and international markets and the prevailing competitive situation.
 In addition, macroeconomic factors affect the performance in the Issuer's investment portfolio.